Bayesian Continual Learning via Spiking Neural Networks: Introduction

 The main cause of the poor calibration of frequentist learning is the selection of a single parameter vector, which disregards any uncertainty on the best model to use for a certain task due to the availability of limited data.
 A more principled approach that has the potential to properly account for such \emph{epistemic uncertainty}, i.e., for uncertainty related to the availability of limited data, is given by \emph{Bayesian learning} \cite{jaynes03probability} and by its generalized form known as \emph{information risk minimization} (see, e.g., \cite{zhang2006itbound, guedj2019primer, knoblauch2019generalized, jose20free, simeone22ml4eng}).
+Bayesian learning maintains a \emph{distribution} over the model parameter vector that represents the partial information available to the learner.
+This way, Bayesian models can provide well-calibrated decisions, which quantify accurately the associated degree of uncertainty and can be used to detect out-of-distribution inputs \cite{daxberger22ood}.
+In the self-driving example provided earlier, the vehicle may hand back control to the driver when the certainty of its decision is below a certain threshold.

-Bayesian learning maintains a \emph{distribution} over the models that accounts for the degree to which each model is compatible with the information available to the learner.
-Bayesian reasoning is at the core of the \textit{Bayesian brain} hypothesis, as well as of the \textit{free energy principle}, according to which biological brains constantly update an internal model distribution in an attempt to minimize information-theoretic surprise \cite{friston12bayesian}.
+Bayesian reasoning is at the core of the \textit{Bayesian brain} hypothesis in neuroscience, according to which biological brains constantly update an internal model of the world in an attempt to minimize their information-theoretic surprise.
+This hypothesis is formalized by the free energy principle, which measures surprise in terms of a variational free energy \cite{friston12bayesian}.
 In this context, synaptic plasticity has been hypothesized to be well-modelled as Bayesian learning, which keeps track of the distributions of synaptic weights over time \cite{aitchison21synapticbayesian}.

 In the present paper, we propose (generalized) Bayesian learning rules for SNNs with binary and real-valued synaptic weights that can adapt over time to changing learning tasks.